 Since 2006, Ryan has had a small private practice serving clients at their homes.
 In order to provide a more consistent environment and experience for his growing clientele he moved into a private space in August of 2014, and now primarily works from there.

 Therapeutic Bodywork is the professional application of evidence-based massage therapy modalities to achieve improved musculoskeletal balance, better range of motion, decreased pain, and better overall function.

 I contribute to the health and wellness of my clients through my personally-tailored and evidence-based massage services.
 In order to deliver the highest level of service, I work with my clients to understand their goals then develop treatment plans to achieve those goals.

-Whether you are managing stress, recovering from injury, dealing with chronic illness, suffering from musculoskeletal pain or simply want to enjoy a relaxing massage, I invite you explore my site and learn more about how massage therapy can help you feel better, naturally.
+Whether you are managing stress, recovering from injury, dealing with chronic illness, suffering from musculoskeletal pain, or simply want to enjoy a relaxing massage, I invite you to explore my site and learn more about how massage therapy can help you feel better, naturally.